Evacuations ordered as brush fire burns near Gavilan Hills area of Riverside County

 Officials say about 24 homes are being evacuated.

-The fire was first reported at 1:33 p.m. near Gavilan Road and Bonita Drive, with firefighters describing it as "burning at a rapid rate."
+The fire was first reported at 1:33 p.m. near Gavilan Road and Bonita Drive, with firefighters describing it as five acres but "burning at a rapid rate."

+By around 4 p.m. it had spread to 20 acres, but firefighters said they had managed to stop its forward spread.

 Aircraft, dozers and hand crews were being dispatched to the scene.